nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User adds an order by specifying the cheese type and quantity of the order, and the phone number of the customer.
+1. User adds an order by specifying the cheese type and quantity of the order, and the phone number of the customer, with optional field order date.
-2. CHIM creates the order.
-3. CHIM shows the details of the new order.
+2. CHIM creates the order and shows the details of the new order.

    Use case ends.